W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/i-right-teaching-and-right-learning/index.md

 8. The ego tries to exploit all situations into forms of praise for itself in order to overcome its doubts.
 ²It will remain doubtful as long as you believe in its existence.
-³You who made it cannot trust it, because in your right mind you realise it is not real.
+³You who made it cannot trust it, because in your right mind you realize it is not real.
 ⁴The only sane solution is not to try to change reality, which is indeed a fearful attempt, but to accept it as it is.
 ⁵You are part of reality, which stands unchanged beyond the reach of your ego but within easy reach of spirit.
 ⁶When you are afraid, be still and know that God is real, and you are His beloved Son in whom He is well pleased.